 Hello, and welcome to our 10-step tutorial on how to draw a pineapple!

 Pineapples are delicious fruits.
-Did you know that they are technically berries?
+Did you know that they are technically berries, just like strawberries?
 There are tons more interesting facts about pineapples.
 For example, pineapple plants only produce one single fruit for an entire season!
 However, pineapple plants can live for up to 50 years, so they will produce a lot during their lifetime.
 Have you ever tried a pineapple?

 Let’s get started on this drawing tutorial!
 Find some art supplies and keep reading to begin your creation.

 How to Draw a Pineapple — Let’s get started!